 To support implementation of the watershed plan, RCW 90.94 includes a statement on the Legislature’s intent.
-RCW 90.94 Intent—2018 c 1: "The legislature intends to appropriate three hundred million dollars for projects to achieve the goals of this act until June 30, 2033.
-The department of ecology is directed to implement a program to restore and enhance streamflows by fulfilling obligations under this act to develop and implement plans to restore streamflows to levels necessary to support robust, healthy, and sustainable salmon populations." [ 2018 c 1 § 304.]”
+RCW 90.94 Intent—2018 c 1: "The Legislature intends to appropriate $300 million for projects to achieve the goals of this act until June 30, 2033.
+The Department of Ecology is directed to implement a program to restore and enhance streamflows by fulfilling obligations under this act to develop and implement plans to restore streamflows to levels necessary to support robust, healthy, and sustainable salmon populations." [ 2018 c 1 § 304.]”

 Project, Policy, and Permit-Exempt Well Tracking

-The WRIA 15 Committee recommends tracking the growth of permit-exempt (PE) wells in the watershed as well as the projects and policies that were planned to offset the impacts of these PE wells.
+The Committee recommends tracking the growth of PE wells in the watershed as well as the projects and policies that were planned to offset the impacts of these PE wells.
 This data will allow the Committee to determine whether planning assumptions were accurate and whether adjustments to plan implementation are needed.

 The WRIA 15 Committee recommends tracking the following information on an ongoing basis:

-New building permits issued that include permit-exempt wells.
+New building permits issued that include PE wells and total number of permits issued since January 2018.

 Status of implementation for each project included in the plan.